GrahamDumpleton-abandoned/mod_wsgi-docs/FrequentlyAskedQuestions.rst

 implement a full handler like in mod_python as Apache and mod_wsgi do all the hard work.

-For further information see [AccessControlMechanisms Access Control Mechanisms].
+For further information see :doc:`AccessControlMechanisms`.